 To be eligible for Survivor’s Pension, the deceased Veteran must have met the following requirements:

-To qualify as a surviving child of a deceased Veteran, the child must meet the following requirements: under age 18, or under age 23 if attending a VA-approved school, or permanently incapable of self-support due to a disability diagnosed before age 18.
+To qualify as a surviving child of a deceased Veteran, the child must meet the following requirements: under age 18 or under age 23 if attending a VA-approved school or permanently incapable of self-support due to a disability diagnosed before age 18.
 Additional information on pension benefits is available at http://www.benefits.va.gov/pension/ .
-To apply, complete VA Form 21P-534EZ and mail it to the Pension Maintenance Center (PMC) of jurisdiction.
+To apply, complete VA Form 21P-534EZ and mail it to the Pension Management Center (PMC) of jurisdiction.

 To apply for aid and attendance or housebound benefits, submit a VA Form 21-2680, Examination for Housebound Status or Permanent Need for Regular Aid and Attendance to the nearest Regional Office or PMC.